 In total, the stress will jitter up and down in a more or less stochastic way around the lower yield strength - exactly as you see it in the in the figure above.
 This happens until all parts of the specimen are finally deforming.

-diameter, because the changing radii of curvature provide for some
+their diameter, because the changing radii of curvature provide for some stress concentration.

 All in all, deformation proceeds - schematically - like this: